 Our body initiates autophagy during infections and inflammations.
 Autophagy supports our immunity and helps the body to heal.
 It has gathered a lot of attention lately, as even dietary interventions can inhibit or activate autophagy.
 It can affect infections and inflammatory diseases, obesity, cardiovascular disorders, and neurodegeneration.
 Autophagy is considered a crucial defense mechanism against infections and malignancies.

 Why is Autophagy Essential?
-(Benefits of Autophagy)
+(Benefits of Autophagy and Fasting)

 Our body’s natural processes like digestion, energy production, and immunity are continuously affecting our body cells.
 Autophagy is a part of a cell’s life cycle that occurs in every healthy human, where the generation of new cells takes place.
 This helps your body to perform optimally.